DrVicki/git_github_training/Git.md

 Fantastic!!!

 ### NOTE
-You maight want to practice this several times, using a differrent project directory name, until you feel comfortable and understand what is happening.
+You might want to practice this several times, using a differrent project directory name, until you feel comfortable and understand what is happening.